 Diffuse scleroderma typically has sudden onset.
 Skin thickening is quick and covers much of the body, typically in a symmetric pattern.
 Major internal organs can be damaged.
 Symptoms common with diffuse scleroderma include:

 - loss of appetite or loss of weight

 - joint swelling

 Skin can swell, appear shiny, and feel tight and itchy.
 The damage of diffuse scleroderma occurs over a period of a few years.

 After about 3 to 5 years, patients tend to stabilize, a phase when progression seems little and symptoms subside -- but gradually, skin changes begin again.
 A phase recognized as softening occurs, during which less collagen is made and the body rids itself of excess collagen.
 The last areas thickened are reversibly softened.
 Some patient's skin returns to what seems like normal while the skin of others becomes thin and fragile.
 Patients with diffuse scleroderma face the most critical prognosis, if they develop complications in the:

 Less than one-third of patients with the diffuse type of scleroderma develop these complications.

-Some recognize sine scleroderma as a third category of systemic sclerosis, different from limited or diffuse systemic sclerosis by not affecting the skin.
+Some recognize sine scleroderma as a third category of systemic sclerosis.
+Sine scleroderma differs from limited or diffuse systemic sclerosis by not affecting the skin.

 Scleroderma Handout On Health.
 NIAMS.